Nuclear Engineering · Texas A&M

 Real-time OBDII data acquisition with ESP32.
 Sensor fusion via Kalman filtering to estimate road grade from indirect measurements.

 Ground-up construction, from circuits to housing.
-I like to understand the instruments themselves as much as the data they provide.
+I like to understand the instruments themselves as much as the data they give me.